-Each of the four nominees proposed for election by the holders of the Company's Class A Common Stock already serves as a director, and has agreed to continue to serve.
-They will be re-elected since three of them (Messrs.
-Berman, Polak and David Edell) own, in aggregate, more than 95% of the outstanding shares of Class A Common Stock, and they have nominated themselves and the fourth Class A director and nominee (Mr. Stanley Kreitman).
-Thus, no vote or proxy is solicited in respect of the Class A nominees.
+Each of the four nominees proposed for election by the holders of the Company's Class A Common Stock (David Edell, Ira Berman, Jack Polak and Stanley Kreitman), and each of those proposed for election by the holders of Common Stock (Dunnan Edell, Sidney Dworkin and Rami G. Abada) already serves as a director, and has agreed to continue to serve.
+No vote or proxy is solicited in respect of the Class A nominees, since three them (Messrs.
+Berman, Polak and David Edell) own in excess of 95% of the Class A Common Stock shares.

-Set forth below is information regarding Management's nominees, including information they have furnished concerning their principal occupations and certain other directorships, and their ages as of May 1, 1998.
+Set forth below is information regarding all nominees, including information they have furnished concerning their principal occupations and certain other directorships, and their ages as of May 1, 2000.
 (The stock ownership of each of the nominees is presented above, under "Share Ownership of Directors, Officers and 5% Owners.")